Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

 }
 ```

-Submit in terminal: `python RunGlauconiteFilterer.py -j
+Submit in terminal: `python RunGlauconiteFilter.py -j
 /PATH_TO/json_file_with_variable.json`

-## Other Factors for Consideration Prior to Running GlauconiteFilterer
+## Other Factors for Consideration Prior to Running GlauconiteFilter

 ### Processors and Multiprocessing Style

-GlauconiteFilterer can be run on a local computer such as a laptop or PC,
+GlauconiteFilter can be run on a local computer such as a laptop or PC,
 as well as larger high-performance clusters and servers.

 #### If Running on a Laptop or PC

-We recommend lowering some GlauconiteFilterer parameters to reduce the computational
+We recommend lowering some GlauconiteFilter parameters to reduce the computational
 overhead for smaller machines.

 - Lower the `max_variation` to 1.
 This means for every ligand created by
-  GlauconiteFilterer, we will only create 1 conformer and thus only dock once per
+  GlauconiteFilter, we will only create 1 conformer and thus only dock once per
   ligand.
 This of course means a trade-off of getting more useful information
   for each ligand for computational efficiency.

 We also recommend considering how long you can allow the computer to run.
 If
-you need to continually use the computer while running GlauconiteFilterer then you want
+you need to continually use the computer while running GlauconiteFilter then you want
 to fix the `number_of_processors` to leave several available to perform other
 activities.